snowlance7/HeavyItemSCPs/ThunderStore/README.md

 ## Description

-Adds some SCP Items to the game
+Adds SCP Items that have a monster attached to them.

 ## SCP's